johnse18nw/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+### Here is a list
+- list item 1
+- list item 2
+- list item 3